Steven A. Benner

-Steven Albert Benner (born October 23, 1954) has been a professor at Harvard University, ETH Zurich, and the University of Florida where he was the V.T. & Louise Jackson Distinguished Professor of Chemistry.
+Steven Albert Benner (born October 23, 1954) is an American chemist.
+He has been a professor at Harvard University, ETH Zurich, and most recently at the University of Florida, where he was the V.T. & Louise Jackson Distinguished Professor of Chemistry.
 In 2005, he founded The Westheimer Institute of Science and Technology (TWIST) and the Foundation For Applied Molecular Evolution.
 Benner has also founded the companies EraGen Biosciences and Firebird BioMolecular Sciences LLC.

 Benner and his colleagues were the first to synthesize a gene, beginning the field of synthetic biology.
 He was instrumental in establishing the field of paleogenetics.
 He is interested in the origin of life and the chemical conditions and processes needed to produce RNA.
 Benner has worked with NASA to develop detectors for alien genetic materials, using the definition of life developed by the NASA Exobiology Discipline Working Group in 1992, “a self-sustaining chemical system capable of Darwinian evolution”.

 Education

 Benner attended Yale University, receiving his B.S./M.S. in molecular biophysics and biochemistry in 1976.
 He then went to Harvard University, receiving his Ph.D. in chemistry in 1979.
 He worked under the supervision of Robert Burns Woodward, completing his thesis work with Frank Westheimer after Woodward's death.
 His Ph.D. thesis was Absolute stereochemistry of acetoacetate decarboxylase, betaine-homocysteine transmethylase, and 3-hydroxybutyrate dehydrogenase.